Householder orthogonalization with a non-standard inner product: Numerical orthogonality

 \begin{theorem} Under the same assumption of Lemma~\ref{lem:perturb}, for any \(\hat U\in\mathbb F^{n\times k}\) we have

 where

-\begin{proof} Using Lemma~\ref{lem:perturb}, we have \Eqalign{ \lVert(\hat H\hat U)\herm B(\hat H\hat U)-I_k\rVert_2 &\leq\lVert\hat U\herm B\hat U-I_k\rVert_2 +\lVert\hat U\herm(\hat H\herm B\hat H-B)\hat U\rVert_2\\ &=\epso+\lVert\hat U\herm B^{1/2}\Delta_k\herm B^{1/2}\hat U\rVert_2\\ &\leq\epso+\lVert B^{1/2}\hat U\rVert_2^2\lVert\Delta_k\rVert_2\\ &=\epso+\lVert\hat U\herm B\hat U\rVert_2\lVert\Delta_k\rVert_2\\ &\leq\epso+\frac{4k\epsn(1+\epso)}{1-(6k-4)\epsn} \qedhere. } \end{proof} \end{theorem}
+\begin{proof} Using Lemma~\ref{lem:perturb}, we have \Eqalign{ \lVert(\hat H\hat U)\herm B(\hat H\hat U)-I_k\rVert_2 &\leq\lVert\hat U\herm B\hat U-I_k\rVert_2 +\lVert\hat U\herm(\hat H\herm B\hat H-B)\hat U\rVert_2\\ &=\epso+\lVert\hat U\herm B^{1/2}\Delta_k B^{1/2}\hat U\rVert_2\\ &\leq\epso+\lVert B^{1/2}\hat U\rVert_2^2\lVert\Delta_k\rVert_2\\ &=\epso+\lVert\hat U\herm B\hat U\rVert_2\lVert\Delta_k\rVert_2\\ &\leq\epso+4k\epsn(1+\epso)(1+\epsn)^{4k-2}. \qedhere } \end{proof} \end{theorem}

-The error bound in Theorem~\ref{thm:orth-Q} can be understood as \(O(\epso+k\epsn)\).
+The error bound in Theorem~\ref{thm:orth-HU} can be roughly understood as \(O(\epso+k\epsn)\).
 We see that there are two sources of errors---the initial orthogonalization error \(\epso\) contributed by \(\hat U\), and a small multiple of \(\epsn\) contributed by \(\hat H\).
+If \(U\) is constructed by Algorithm~\ref{alg:init}, it can be shown (see, e.g., \cite[Chapter~14]{Higham2002}) that \(\epso\leq O(k^3)\kappa_2(\tilde B)\macheps\).
+When \(\epso\) is too large, it is recommended to refine \(\hat U\) using, e.g., extended precision~\cite{YTD2015}.

-Neither of them depends on the conditioning of \(X\).
-When \(\hat Q=\hat H\hat U\) needs to be explicitly formed, there is another source of rounding errors for this operation that depends on the accuracy of matrix--vector multiplication.
-Clearly the conditioning of \(X\) does not play any role here.
+When \(\hat Q=\hat H\hat U\) needs to be explicitly formed, there is an additional source of rounding errors characterized in the following Theorem~\ref{thm:orth-Q}.
+Its proof is a bit lengthy, and can be found in the Appendix.
+We remark that in the proof of Theorem~\ref{thm:orth-Q}, concrete estimate of the prefactor in the big-\(O\) notation is not very important since we are mainly interested in the asymptotic behavior of numerical orthogonality.
+Nevertheless, omitting this prefactor does not cause an abuse of the big-\(O\) notation.